What does a Therapist do

 Therapists often work closely with other healthcare professionals, such as doctors, nurses, and social workers, to provide comprehensive care for their clients.
 They may also refer clients to other specialists, such as psychiatrists or nutritionists, if needed.

-See also What is a driver of health?
+See also What does a pharmacist assistant do?

 Therapists are required to have a master’s degree or doctoral degree in a related field, such as psychology or social work.
 They must also complete a certain number of supervised clinical hours and pass a licensing exam in order to practice.